HydraMeshnet/developer-portal/glossary.md

 }
 ```

-TBD: The `"services"` object could also be used to link to a revocation list, an API endpoint that returns a list of all statements signed by this entity that have been revoked.
+TBD: The `"services"` object could also be used to link to a revocation list, an API endpoint that returns a list of all the revoked statements signed by this entity.

 Where

 - `@context` defines the DID document format (JSON-LD context).
-- `keys` is strictly ordered and append only.
+- `keys` is strictly ordered and append-only.
 Some attributes of the key at a specific index might be changed though (e.g. `revokedHeight`).
 - (TODO) In the `"keyLink": "did:morpheus:ezBar#key-5"` the URI can be split by the `#` character into a controller DID and a key index.
 The controller is optional and can be left out to refer to keys in the same DID document.
 You need the controller part to explicitly grant rights to an entity represented by a different DID.

 ## Implicit DID Document

-Some minimalistic use cases only need signatures and simple authorization tokens and don't need support for multiple devices, organizational structures with delegates or other advanced features.
+Some minimalistic use cases only need signatures and simple authorization tokens and don't need support for multiple devices, organizational structures with delegates, or other advanced features.

 To make such cases simpler and cheaper, it is not required to register a DID by adding a DID document to the blockchain.
 When there's no explicitly registered DID document, the implicit document below is returned as default.